Yuliang-Liu/Curve-Text-Detector/README.md

 |TextCohesion [[paper]](https://arxiv.org/pdf/1904.12640.pdf)| 84.7    |  88.0       |    86.3     |  arXiv 1904 |-|

-*Note that training data and backbone of different methods may not be the same, and thus the comparison is not strictly fair. () represents the detection result is given by the author and evaluated by [TIoU-metric](https://github.com/Yuliang-Liu/TIoU-metric).
+*Note that training data and backbone of different methods may not be the same, and thus the comparison is not strictly fair.

 # Evaluation Script